But God is Faithful!

 God’s compassion is plural.
 It rolls down in waves from heaven.
 James 4:6 says, “He gives us more grace,” and John 1:16 speaks of “grace upon grace.”
 But many of us have lost a sense of gratitude for our blessings.
 That’s especially true regarding the simple blessings we receive every day.

 In the words of the crusty curmudgeon Andy Rooney, “For most of life, nothing wonderful happens.”
-He goes on to say that if you can’t find happiness in things like having a cup of coffee with your wife or sitting down to a meal with family and friends, then you’re probably not going to be very happy.
-If you sit around dreaming about winning the big contract or hoping for the love of your life to call you up or wondering when the Yankees are going to make you their starting pitcher, you’re going to spend most of your days waiting for something that isn’t going to happen.
+He goes on to say that if you can’t find happiness in things like having a cup of coffee with your wife or sitting down to a meal with family and friends, you’re probably not going to be happy.
+If you sit around dreaming about winning the big contract, hoping for the love of your life to call you up, or wondering when the Yankees will make you their starting pitcher, you’ll spend most of your days waiting for something that isn’t happening.

 For most of life, nothing wonderful happens